Avtem/LearnCpp-Quiz-201/step 05.md

 * A static function that returns a Direction with a randomized `Type`.
 You can use the `Random::get()` function from the ["Random.h"](https://www.learncpp.com/cpp-tutorial/generating-random-numbers-using-mersenne-twister/#RandomH) header to generate a random number.

 Also, in the `UserInput` namespace, add the following:
-* A function that will convert a directional command (character) to a Direction object.
+* A function that will convert a directional game command (character) to a Direction object.

 [/tasks]